microcoder-py/bloglytics/README.md

 A tool for quickly analysing how much time users are spending on each widget of your blog

+## Who is this for?

+This is for people who have created a ListView of widgets to build blog like content, and want to understand how much time the user spent on each widget to make estimations of reading time, scroll depth etc

 ## The Basics

 This package enables you to